Written by Tomas Meskauskas

 In Windows XP, When the Run dialog appears enter this text: www.pcrisk.com/download-spyware-remover and then press ENTER.
 In Windows 7 and Windows Vista you can type this line directly in search field and then press ENTER.

-After pressing enter, the File download dialog of recommended anti-spyware software will appear.
+After pressing enter, the File download dialog of recommended malware removal software will appear.
 Click Run and follow the on-screen instructions.

 3. After removing System Repair reset your Hosts files: